qnzy/strfmt/README.md

 # strfmt
-This library provides a tiny string formatting function for C. It is basically a (very limited) `snprintf` replacement intended for embedded applications with very limited space.
+This library provides a tiny string formatting function `strfmt `for C. It is basically a (very limited) `snprintf` replacement intended for embedded applications with very limited space.

 The function `vstrfmt` is the corresponding `vsnprintf` replacement.